Eldest: Limited editions

 A deluxe version of Eldest called the "Limited Edition" was released on September 26, 2006.
 It was published by Random House.
 The deluxe edition included an excerpt of Brisingr, a poster of Glaedr (which would become the cover art for Brisingr), the history of Alagaësia, art by Christopher Paolini, and a list of characters, places, objects, and dwarf clans.
 The deluxe edition was also released in an Ebook format.Eldest has been published in forty-one countries, several translations from English into different languages have been made.
 Translations for languages such as Spanish, Portuguese, and Serbian have appeared.
 Worldwide Eldest has several publishers including Gailivro, which publishes the Polish and Portuguese Eldest, and Gramedia Pustaka Utama, the publisher of the Indonesian translations.

-An omnibus of Eragon and Eldest was published on July 8, 2008 and included never-before-seen manuscripts by Christopher Paolini.
+An omnibus of Eragon and Eldest was published on July 8, 2008 and included then-unseen manuscripts by Paolini.